ibrahimrefai2010/Robotic-driver-for-standard-cars/README.md

-to run the model you have to make a dataset for it the structue should be like this:
+to train the model you have to make a dataset for it the structue should be like this:

 dataset <br>
 &nbsp;&nbsp;&nbsp;&nbsp;|- right <br>